collaborativebioinformatics/Viewing_expressed_variants/README.md

 ## Goal
-To visualize the expression profiles and pathways associated with variants for suggesting clinical therapy target & drug usage.
+To visualize the expression profiles and pathways associated with pathogenic variants for suggesting clinical therapy target and drug usage for Colorectal Cancer.

 ## Introduction